nickoala/telepot/REFERENCE.md

 <a id="telepot-async-helper-Listener"></a>
 ### `telepot.async.helper.Listener`

 Used to suspend execution until a certain message appears.
+Users can specify how to "match" for messages in the `capture()` method.
+See `telepot.helper.Listener` for details.

 Normally, you should not need to create this object, but obtain it using `SpeakerBot.create_listener()` or access it with `ChatHandler.listener`.